Grimmgorthusgor/NNI-Anaylsis/README.md

 # NNI-Anaylsis

-Group Project ID: 61 - Using an excel (data from World Bank) file that shows NNI (Net National Income) from 2007-16 per country , the user is able to run different types of analysis per country and per year.
+Group Project ID: 67 - Using an excel (data from World Bank) file that shows NNI (Net National Income) from 2007-16 per country, the user is able to run different types of analysis per country and per year.

 --------------------

 PROJECT DESCRIPTION

 --------------------

 This is a mandatory group project part of the course "Programming with Advanced Computer Languages" supervised by Dr. Mario Silic.

 The group project was done individually by Adrien Fesselet (Student-ID: 14-605-521) with the pseudonym "Grimmgorthusgor" to accomplish tasks in the course.